achertkoev/achertkoev.github.io/_posts/2018-01-22-SignalR_core_how_to.md

 </table>
 ```

-Looks really nice, isn't it?
+Looks really nice, does not it?

 It doesn't really matter which frontend framework you are going to use.
-The only thing is **really important** is do not forget to append a reference to signalr library, because otherwise a console output won't let you got to sleep for a while:
+The only thing that is **really important** is not to forget to append a reference to the SignalR library, because otherwise a console output will give you a headache:

 ```html
 <script src="~/lib/signalr-client-1.0.0-alpha2-final.min.js"></script>
 ```

-For now it's still in alpha (and more than 158 issues is still open), but npm module is already available: ([@aspnet/signalr-client](https://www.npmjs.com/package/@aspnet/signalr-client)):
+For now it's still in alpha (and more than 158 issues are still open at [GitHub repository](https://github.com/aspnet/SignalR)), but npm module is already available: ([@aspnet/signalr-client](https://www.npmjs.com/package/@aspnet/signalr-client)):

 >
 > **Usage**: